-Enterococcus Faecium
+Enterococcus faecium

 NOTE: Can be contaminants.
 Draw repeat cultures to confirm before starting treatment.
-In 2014, the majority (84%) of E. faecium blood isolates at UCLA are resistant to vancomycin (VRE).
+The majority (77%) of E. faecium blood isolates at UCLA are resistant to vancomycin.
 If the isolate happens to be susceptible to ampicillin or vancomycin, these agents should be used preferentially at the doses listed above for E. faecalis bacteremia.
-Treatment recommendations for VRE bloodstream infections:

-Linezolid 600 mg IV/PO q12h
+• Linezolid 600 mg IV/PO q12h